 This post may contain affiliate links.
 Read my disclosure policy.

-Yes, you guys, Roasted Butternut Squash, Prosciutto and Goat Cheese Pesto Pizza is a thing.
-A pretty darn good thing, I might add.
-Sweet and soft roasted butternut squash and salty, crispy prosciutto are just a match made in heaven, with the creamy tang of the goat cheese being the perfect contrast.
-Then a thin smear of pesto on top of the crispy crust adds just a hint of fresh, pungent flavor that cuts through but does not overwhelm everything else going on.
-And yes, there is a lot going on, but somehow it all works.
+Sweet and soft cubes of roasted squash and salty, crispy prosciutto are just a match made in heaven.
+Thee creamy tang of the goat cheese provides the perfect contrast.
+Then a thin smear of pesto on top of the crispy crust adds just a hint of fresh, sharp flavor that cuts through but does not overwhelm everything else going on.
+And yes, there is a lot going on, but somehow it all works!

 Ingredients